When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Lila

-• Lila Crane: Mentioned in Alfred Hitchcock’s film “Psycho.”
+• Lila Crane: The sister of Marion Crane in Alfred Hitchcock’s masterpiece “Psycho.”

 What Does Lila Mean Biblically?